pandemicpedals/pachydermpedals/collections/_tutorials/3PDT_Stomp_Breakout.md

 So I have been building pedals for a little over a year.
 In that time I have always hand wired my switches unless the breakout boards were supplied with the circuit.

 I felt it was time to take the next step and create my own PCBs.
 I have breadboarded a few circuits and I want to put a few into production.
 As a test I created my own breakout board for the 3PDT.
 I usually see them for $1 a board.
-So I did a little digging around, found some [information on panelizing](https://maker.pro/pcb/tutorial/how-to-panelize-your-pcbs-in-eagle-using-v-grooves) you layouts using a [Sparkfun ULP for panelization](https://github.com/sparkfun/SparkFun_Eagle_Settings/blob/master/ulp/SparkFun-Panelizer.ulp) and got to work.
+So I did a little digging around, found some [information on panelizing](https://maker.pro/pcb/tutorial/how-to-panelize-your-pcbs-in-eagle-using-v-grooves) your layouts using a [Sparkfun ULP for panelization](https://github.com/sparkfun/SparkFun_Eagle_Settings/blob/master/ulp/SparkFun-Panelizer.ulp) and got to work.

 ## Setup